spasarok/eatgreaterdsm.org/README.md

-# eatgreaterdsm.org
+# Eat Greater Des Moines
-Website built to Eat Greater Des Moines in 2016
+Here is the original code for the Eat Greater Des Moines website which I volunteer-developed in 2016.